IrvingZha0/lab-bcos/docs/Contract Name Service.md

 The value format of contractName input parameter is: contractName@version, version is optional.

 5. Summary
 a.
-Use Javascript tool to deploy contracts.
+Use JavaScript tool to deploy contracts.
 b.
 Use cns_nameger.js tool to register contract to contract manager.
 c.
 Use websdk tool to generate the Java wrapper.
 d.
 Add Java wrapper to project and create contract by loadByName.